HP319193/prisme.ai/docs/docs/en/contributing/technical/runtime/specifications.md

 ## Errors

-Technical errors (aka unexpected errors) such as a timeout on a REST service call are caught by the service and logged with the full stacktrace.
+Technical errors (aka unexpected errors) such as a timeout on a REST service call are caught by the service and logged with the full stack trace.
 Only operational errors (those explicitly thrown) with a FATAL criticality (if not specified by the developer, the criticality is simply ERROR) are logged.

 If this error occurs during the processing of an HTTP request, the caller simply receives a generic "Internal Error".